 Best Potato: Campbell's Chunky Baked Potato with Cheddar & Bacon Bits Soup

 Bacon lovers, this one is for you.
 More chowder than soup, you know you’re in for a not-your-average canned soup experience when the can says "soup that eats like a meal."
 With 400 calories and 10 grams of protein per can, this is certainly one of the heavier soups in the lineup, and is for those looking for something extra-satiating and more like a full meal.

-This would be a great soup for entertaining during the Super Bowl (and would be even better served in a bread bowl).
+This would be a great soup for entertaining during a sporting event (and would be even better served in a bread bowl).
 All you have to do is heat it up; no water is required.
 And with the beloved, familiar flavors of a fully-loaded baked potato, complete with bacon and cheese, it’s sure to be a crowd-pleaser.
 If bacon is not your thing, you may want to steer clear, as the flavor is quite predominant.